Incentivizing Exploration with Selective Data Disclosure: A simple two-level policy

+Full-disclosure paths are useful primitives for exploration as they guarantee that each arm is sampled with a positive-constant probability.
+This happens due to stochastic variation in outcomes; some agents in a focus group will get uncharacteristically bad rewards from an arm, inducing others to pull a different arm.
+We prove that path length at least $\fdpL$ suffices to guarantee this, for some parameter $\fdpL$ that depends only on $K$, the number of arms (see Lemma~\ref{lem:greedy}).
+We build on this fact throughout the paper.

-We provide a simple disclosure policy based on full-disclosure paths.
-The policy follows the ``explore-then-exploit'' paradigm.
-The ``exploration phase" comprises the first $N = T_1\cdot \fdpL$ rounds, and consists of $T_1$ full-disclosure paths of length $\fdpL$ each, where $T_1$ is a parameter.
-In the ``exploitation phase", each agent $t>N$ receives the full subhistory from exploration, \ie $m_t = \SubH{[N]}$.
-The info-graph for this disclosure policy is shown in Figure~\ref{fig:2level}.
+Our \emph{\2LEVEL} policy builds upon this primitive, allowing future agents to exploit the information that early agents explore, thereby closely following the well-studied ``explore-then-commit'' paradigm from multi-armed bandits.
+For a parameter $T_1$ fixed later, the first $N = T_1\cdot \fdpL$ agents comprise the ``exploration level."
+These agents are partitioned into $T_1$ full-disclosure paths of length $\fdpL$ each, where $\fdpL$ depends only on the number of arms $K$.
+In the ``exploitation level", each agent $t>N$ receives the full history, \ie $S_t = [t-1]$. \footnote{For the regret bounds, it suffices if each agent in the exploitation level only observes the history from the exploration level, or any superset thereof.} The info-graph for this disclosure policy is shown in Figure~\ref{fig:2level}.

-The info-graph has two ``levels", corresponding to exploration and exploitation.
-Accordingly, we call this policy the \emph{\2LEVEL}.
-We show that it incentivizes the agents to perform non-adaptive exploration, and achieves a regret rate of $\tilde O_K(T^{2/3})$.
-The key idea is that since one full-disclosure path collects one sample of a given arm with constant probability, using many full-disclosure paths ``in parallel" ensures that sufficiently many samples of this arm are collected.
+We show that this policy incentivizes the agents to perform non-adaptive exploration, and achieves a regret rate of $\tilde O_K(T^{2/3})$.
+The key idea is that since one full-disclosure path collects one sample of a given arm with (at least) a positive-constant probability, using many full-disclosure paths ``in parallel" ensures that sufficiently many samples of this arm are collected with very high probability.
+The proof of the following theorem can be found in \Cref{sec:pfs-2level}.

-\begin{theorem} The \2LEVEL with parameter $T_1 = T^{2/3}\,\log(T)^{1/3}$ achieves regret
+\begin{theorem} The \2LEVEL with parameter $T_1 = T^{2/3}\,(\log T)^{1/3}$ achieves regret

 \end{theorem}